im/possible rainbows in: "CYCLOPS RETINA", London.

 The organization of this publication is modular; the chapters can be read independently.
 Despite this, we chose the order in which we present them for a reason: to provide a consistently additive flow that builds outwards from the five axes of the exhibition.

-* The Blob has been installed in multiple countries China, Cyprus, UK, Germany and will soon have a new iteration at the science gallery in Melbourne.
+* The Blob has been installed in multiple countries China, Cyprus, UK and Germany.

-* My im/possible images research is levelling up with a visit at ARC (the Dark Matter research facility in Melbourne) and a residency at EPFL, Lausane where I will research impossible rainbows and unnamed colours.
+* My im/possible images research is levelling up with a residency at EPFL, Lausane where I will research impossible rainbows and unnamed colours.

 The BLOB installed by Iris Long and @He_Zike for TEMPORAL STACK: THE DEEP SENSOR (2023).